ideabrian/website-content/post/netlify-functions/index.md

 })
 ```

 to craft a response.
-You can also add a `headers` object which contains an associative array (object) with the header values.
+You can add a `headers` object containing an associative array (object) with header values.

-This repository by Netlify <https://github.com/netlify/netlify-functions-example> contains a lot of samples for Netlify Lambda Functions.
+This repository by Netlify <https://github.com/netlify/netlify-functions-example> contains many samples for Netlify Lambda Functions.